Robotics-lessons/RoboND-DeepLearning-Project/write-up.md

 2. It is not always true that lower loss value related higher final score
 3. Add more train data can improve the final score
 4. Using learning rate 0.01 to start training after several steps if loss is not lower or final score is not higher, exit current epoch loop, go into lower learning rate 0.005, then 0.002.
-5. Save model to a file when higher final score is reached.
+5. Save model to a file when higher final score is reached every time.
 6. The best learning rate is 0.005 for this training model

+# Data set in testing
+Use three data sets in the training
+1. Original data from project
+2. Record more data from Simulator
+3. Use utility code to filter and flip the current file to generate more data

 # Future Enhancements
 1. Use different Optimizer